Clay County, Florida: History

+Early history

+The surrounding region was part of St. Johns culture, an early archaeological culture that spanned from 500 BC until the 17th Century, with the arrival of European explorers.
+At the time of first contact by French Huguenot explorer René Goulaine de Laudonnière, the region was inhabited by the Agua Dulce people under the Timucua chiefdom of Utina.
+With the arrival of the Spanish colonists to St. Augustine in the East, the wars and skirmishes with the rival tribes to the north and west, and the defeat of the Huguenots at Fort Caroline by the newly arrived Spanish, the Utina chiefdom collapsed and the surviving natives fled South, leaving the area virtually uninhabited until the late 18th Century with attempts to resettle the area by the Spanish in the newly reclaimed Spanish East Florida.

+In 1803, Zephaniah Kingsley, purchased the site of Laurel Grove (later rebuilt into the Town of Orange Park) to establish a plantation for planting oranges, and coffee, and for trading slaves.
+In 1816, George J. F. Clarke purchased land to build a sawmill on the site that grew into the city of Green Cove Springs.
+During the Patriot War, Laurel Grove was seized by the insurgents, forcing Kingsley to flee, but not before razing the plantation in order to keep it out of rebel hands.

+After the war ended and the eventual annexation of Spanish East Florida to the United States, the area saw an influx of tourists and settlers.

+Establishment of Clay County

 Clay County was created on December 31, 1858, from a section of Duval County.
-The area was once a popular destination for tourists because of its hot springs and mild climate.
+The area was once a popular destination for tourists because of its springs and mild climate.
 Steamboats brought them to various hotels in Green Cove Springs, such as the St. Elmo, Clarendon, and Oakland.
 President Grover Cleveland was the most prominent of such tourists and had spring water shipped to the White House.
 Clay County's popularity among tourists peaked during the last three decades of the 19th century.
 Tourism later waned because of Henry Flagler's extension of the Florida East Coast Railway to other destinations such as Palm Beach and Miami.

 The military has also played an important role in Clay County history.
 In 1939, Camp Blanding opened on Kingsley Lake in southwest Clay County.
 The Florida National Guard developed this 28,000 acre complex.
 During World War II, it trained over 90,000 troops and became the fourth-largest "city" in the state.
 In Green Cove Springs, Lee Field was a flight training center.
 After World War II, Lee Field became a base for the mothball fleet.
 Although Lee Field closed in the early 1960s, Camp Blanding continues to operate today as a base for military training.
 Clay County is also a popular choice of residence for military personnel stationed on bases in nearby Duval County (NAS Jacksonville, NS Mayport, and, before it closed, NAS Cecil Field).